 Misting drizzle soaked Roseland streets, automobiles splashed through puddles, and the city whispered to the night.
 Deep percussions shook stone walls, razoring up fire escapes, the muted music calling youth to the door of Club Necropolis.
 Heads nodded to the beat.
 A young woman shrilled and wrapped arms around another waiting in line for the big man to frisk them at the door.

 The big, bad doorman, Axe, they called him, his scrutinizing gaze cut as sharp as his head gleamed bald.
-Nobody gets by the guardian dressed all in black without club membership or great tits. ɘniИ had on her slinky, red dress, but she feared her boobs weren’t quite enough for bad-ass, Mister Axe.
+Nobody gets by the guardian dressed all in black without club membership or great tits. ɘniИ had on her slinky, red dress, but she feared her boobs weren’t impressive enough for bad-ass, Mister Axe.

 A name.
 That was all that she needed.
 Dancing was always a treat, but tonight the thought of capturing the right name set her groove in motion.